-The IBM® TS4500 tape library is a next-generation tape solution that offers higher storage density and integrated management.
+The IBM® TS4500 tape library is a next-generation tape solution that offers higher storage density and integrated management than previous solutions.

-- High availability dual active accessors with Integrated service bays to reduce inactive service space by 40%.
-Elastic Capacity option can be used to completely eliminate inactive service space
+- High availability dual active accessors with integrated service bays to reduce inactive service space by 40%.
+The Elastic Capacity option can be used to completely eliminate inactive service space.

 - Flexibility to grow: The TS4500 library can grow from both the right side and the left side of the first L frame because models can be placed in any active position.